 The Practice Area covers Newton Aycliffe and an area with boundaries of Rushyford, Middridge, Heighington, Redworth, Aycliffe Village & Brafferton villages.
 You may not be registered with us if you live outside of these areas.
 You will be asked to change GP if you move home to an address outside of the Practice Area.

-Please use the catchment area tool below to see if your postcode is within our practice area.
+Please see the catchment area below to see if you are within our practice area.

 The Practice is fully accessible for disabled people and incorporates suitable toilet facilities.

 The car park has designated disabled parking spaces giving level access to the building.